Questions & Answers

 Opportunity to engage is promoted by Council and Treeline Lurline websites and social media; Council rates notices/ Community Snapshot; Katoomba Chamber newsletter and meetings; letterboxing Lurline Street and surrounds; Blue Mountains Gazette article and advertisement.

-Councillors, individuals and community groups have been able to publicly speak about the project at any Council meeting where it is an agenda item or part of an item.
-This has been taken up by both councillors and members of the public.
+In addition, Councillors, individuals and community groups have been able to publicly speak about the project at any Council meeting since October 2009 where it is an agenda item or part of an item.
+This opportunity has been taken up by both councillors and members of the public.